Why You Should Take the PALS Pretest Right Now

 posted on Jul 23, 2018, at 5:14 pm

 Children are susceptible to unintentional injuries at a higher rate than adults.
 According to the Centers for Disease Control and Prevention (CDC) more than 12,000 children up to age 19 lost their lives from unintentional injuries and ailments.
 Sudden cardiac arrest (SCA) is included in these statistics.
 This is due to the presumed prevalence of SCA among children and teens with an active lifestyle, such as being involved in athletics.
 Due to the risk of unintentional injury and trauma to children, it is imperative health care providers and professionals understand how to perform Pediatric Advanced Life Support (PALS).
-Thus, completing a PALS pretest to check your life-saving skills can serve as a refresher course and means of study for recertification or initial certification of pediatric care skills.

 Why a PALS Pretest Is Valuable